Pushing

 The Fragmented World

-Modern AI resembles the Tower of Babel.
 The industry is witnessing a proliferation of giant foundation models, but as it matures, dominant systems will shift toward specialized, domain-specific models optimized for precise outcomes.

 These isolated intelligence silos speak different mathematical languages.
 To prevent fragmentation, a robust translation layer must be built to allow these models to communicate.